 \begin{Definition} The \textit{class of semialgebraic sets} in $\R^n$ is the smallest class of subsets of $\R^n$ that contains all sets $\{x \in \R^n : p(x) > 0\}$ with real polynomials $p : \R^n \to \R$ and is in addition closed under finite intersections and unions as well as complements. \end{Definition} \begin{Remark} Any semialgebraic set in $\R^n$ can be expressed as the finite union of sets of the form $\{x \in \R^n \mid p(x) = 0 \wedge \bigwedge_{q \in \mathcal{Q}} q(x) > 0\}$ with a finite set $p \cup \mathcal{Q}$ of real polynomials $p,q : \R^n \to \R$. \end{Remark}

 The Tarski-Seidenberg theorem \cite{Tarski51ProjThm, Seidenberg54ProjThm} states that any projection map on $\R^n \to \R^m$, where $n \geq m$, projects semialgebraic sets in $\R^n$ onto semialgebraic sets in $\R^m$.
 A consequence is that quantifier elimination is possible over $\{\R,+,\cdot,0,1,>\}$.
 This means that every first-order formula built over $\{\R,+,\cdot,0,1,>\}$, i.e., a formula involving polynomials with logical operations "$\wedge$", "$\vee$", and "$\neg$" and quantifiers "$\forall$", "$\exists$", can be algorithmically transformed into an equivalent quantifier-free formula.
-Given an arbitrary formula with quantifiers as input, the algorithm computes an equivalent formula without quantifiers.
+Thus, there exists an algorithm that, given an arbitrary formula (with quantifiers) as input, computes an equivalent formula without quantifiers.
 This allows us to eliminate all quantifiers in semialgebraic sets algorithmically.

-Furthermore, Tarski found an algorithm to decide the truth of sentences, i.e., formulas that have no free variables, in the first order language built from $\{\R,+,\cdot,0,1,>\}$ (cf. \cite{Cucker2019CompSemiAlg}).
-This algorithm directly results from the transformation of semialgebraic sets with quantifiers into semialgebraic sets without quantifiers.